-As Google, and other search engines, and AI capabilities continually evolve, catering to the user and online publisher needs, only Google Engineers working behind-the-scenes know what’s really happening.
-It is like McDonald’s Big Mac sauce or Coca-Cola’s secret recipe–the true answers are heavily guarded.
+As Google and other search engines, and AI capabilities continually evolve, catering to the user and online publisher needs, only Google Engineers working behind-the-scenes know what’s happening.
+It is like McDonald’s Big Mac sauce or Coca-Cola’s secret recipe–the correct answers are heavily guarded.

 Because of this, nobody can really “crack the code,” so to speak.
 With all of that being said (or typed), we gather intel on what is working and what isn’t working.

 As I’m typing this, I realize this may sound convoluted, but please understand that I’m simply saying that there isn’t an exact formula to rank #1 for Google.
 As an example, you can’t just do a+b+c = #1 ranking.
 There are, however, several proven methods that continue to result in high rankings!

 To provide anyone searching on Google with the most useful information, Google considers more than 250 factors, including the words of your search, relevance, usability of pages, the expertise of sources, and your location and settings (and that’s just a few).

 With so many factors to consider, it’s highly unlikely to predict what will make one website to be better than another very similar site.